-What a pre-nup does: Except for issues involving children, custody and child support, a pre-nup lays out exactly how your assets will be allocated in a split.
-"It prevents ugly fights over money -- whether it's support or division of assets," he says.
-"It protects you against all of that stuff.
+What a prenuptial agreement does: Except for issues involving children, custody and child support, a prenup lays out exactly how your assets will be allocated in case of a split.
+“It prevents ugly fights over money – whether it’s support or division of assets,” he says.
+“It protects you against all of that stuff.

-"One option to consider: an escalating arrangement that increases your spouse's share in those assets the longer the marriage lasts, he says.
+“One option to consider is an escalating arrangement that increases your spouse’s share in those assets the longer the marriage lasts,” he says.

 Whatever provisions you make, you have to be honest going in about what you really have, says Felder.
 “You have to submit estimates of your monies that are accurate.”

-And if you're getting one, take care of it well in advance of the ceremony, preferably before you send out the invitations, she says.
-"Before you book the venue or the caterer, I think I would get this straightened out."
+And if you’re getting a prenup, take care of it well in advance of the ceremony, preferably before you send out the invitations, she says.
+“Before you book the venue or the caterer, I think I would get this straightened out.”

 No. 6: Don’t consolidate debts.

-If one party comes into the marriage with debts (like a credit card balance or a pile of student loans), "don't just put the other person's name on that," she says.
+If one party comes into the marriage with debts, such as a credit card balance or a pile of student loans, don’t just put the other person’s name on that, she says.